ConfederacyOfGaia/Gaia/players-guide.md

 Rangers are common in Enda, and are often indistinguishable from fighters.
 Available subclasses are Beast Master and Hunter.

 ***Modifications.*** The ranger becomes a prepared spell class, instead of a known spells class.
 Their slot progression does not change.
 You prepare the list of ranger spells that are available for you to cast, choosing from the ranger spell list.
 When you do so, choose a number of ranger spells equal to your Wisdom modifier + half your ranger level, rounded down (minimum of one spell).
 The spells must be of a level for which you have spell slots.
 You can change your list of prepared spells when you finish a long rest.
-Preparing a new list of ranger spells requires time spent in meditation: at least 1 minute per spell level for each spell on your list.
+Preparing a new list of ranger spells requires time spent in meditation in nature: at least 1 minute per spell level for each spell on your list.

 ### Rogue